AsherJN/media-bias-extention/memory-bank/techContext.md

 - Future improvement opportunity: More sophisticated extraction logic

 ### Prompt Framework Usage
-- **JSON Structure**: Organizes the prompt into distinct sections with metadata
+- **JSON Structure**: Organizes the prompt into categories, each containing sections with metadata
+- **Categories**:
+  - `personality`: Contains sections defining the AI's role and context
+  - `dashboard_items`: Contains sections defining the metrics displayed in the dashboard
+  - `prompt_instructions`: Contains sections defining the structure and requirements for analysis
 - **Section Properties**:
   - `id`: Unique identifier for the section
   - `title`: Display title for the section